 HOA Selective Enforcement: What It Means for Homeowners and the Board

-Homeowner Associations (HOAs) play a critical role in maintaining residential communities’ aesthetic and functional integrity.
+Homeowner Association (HOAs) play a critical role in maintaining residential communities’ aesthetic and functional integrity.
 However, an HOA’s effectiveness largely depends on its adherence to fair and consistent enforcement of community rules and regulations.
 One of the most controversial and problematic issues that can arise is selective enforcement.
 This article will explore what selective enforcement means for homeowners and HOA boards, highlighting why it should never be practiced and how to ensure fair treatment for all property owners.

 What is HOA Selective Enforcement?